2. THE FUNDAMENTAL DESIRE FOR KNOWLEDGE

 2.10 Something More Than "I"

-The examination of our own being must bring the solution of the problem.
-We must reach a point where we can say, "This is no longer merely ‘I,' this is something which is more than ‘I.' "
+The investigation of our own being must bring us the solution to the problem.
+We must reach a point where we can say, “Here we are no longer merely ‘I’, here is something more than ‘I’.

 2.11 Description Of Consciousness

-2.12 Record Facts Without Interpretation
+2.12 Facts Without Interpretation